Alto Flugelhorn

 Just, whatever you do, don’t overpay for one.
 Nobody should be paying $500+ for a 16E.
 They are worth $200 at most…maybe $300 in pristine condition with a Conn 1 and E-flat crook.
 I’ve been noticing 16E prices steadily increasing in the past couple of years and I feel bad for whoever is spending that kind of money on an instrument as problematic as a 16E.
 I got mine for $100 and I feel like that was the right price.

-Now that all that exposition is out of the way, here are a couple of videos I’ve made that make extensive use of the mellophonium in a 4-person section a la Kenton:
+Now that all that exposition is out of the way, here are a couple of videos I’ve made that make extensive use of my Conn 16E mellophonium in a 4-person section a la Kenton:

 • Stan Kenton - The Romantic Approach (1961)